 let that guide the instrumentation and arrangement.
 A couple of other important points to note are our devotion to analog sounds and our interest in old European music/literature as a source of

 and female voices, and we like to use German and French as well as English.
 Karsten frequently processes vocals through a vintage Sennheiser vocoder, or applies Moog filters.

-In fact, some of the "female" vocals (for example on the song "You Are So Beautiful") are actually male vocals put through a Moog formant
+In fact, some of the "female" vocals (For Example on the song "You Are So Beautiful") are actually male vocals put through a Moog formant

-Eboracum, November 2013
+York UK, November 2013